uc-cdis/fence/README.md

 python cfg_help.py create
 ```

-This file will be placed in one of the default search directories for Fence.
+This file will be placed in one of the default search directories for Fence (e.g. `~/.gen3/fence/fence-config.yaml`).

 To get the exact path where the new configuration file was created, use: